afshars/deep-learning-from-scratch/McCulloch‑Pitts/README.md

 ```

 2. Open the notebook:

-   McCulloch-Pitts.ipynb
+-McCulloch-Pitts.ipynb

-3. Run the cells sequentially in:
+4. Run the cells sequentially in:

 - Jupyter Notebook
 - VS Code